Comparison

 TGLiveChat vs Tawk.to: Both Free, One Lives in Your Pocket

 This is a weird comparison because both are free.
 Tawk.to has about 20% of the live chat market, which is massive.
 They got there by being free and having a ton of features.
 TGLiveChat is free too, but it takes a completely different approach.
-Let's break it down.
+Here's the breakdown.

 TGLiveChat